-Special procedures should be followed when installing HF Design laminate floors in areas that are prone to moisture (i.e. bathrooms, powder rooms, kitchens, mud rooms, foyers, and laundry rooms).
+Special procedures should be followed when installing LVT floors in areas that are prone to moisture (i.e. bathrooms, powder rooms, kitchens, mud rooms, foyers, and laundry rooms).

-- Always install an 8mil (0.2mm) vapor barrier prior to installing the underlay and laminate flooring. - Overlap vapor barrier edges by 8" (20cm) and seal with moisture resistant adhesive tape. - Run vapor barrier 3/4" (2cm) up wall and trim after wall base is installed. - Fill all expansion spaces with 100% silicone caulking (caulking is flexible and will still allow HF Design laminate floors to expand and contract. - The toilet must be removed when installing HF Design laminate floors in bathrooms and a 1/2" (12.7mm) expansion must be left between the flooring edge and the toilet flange.
+- Always install an 6mil (0.15mm) vapor barrier prior to installing the underlay and LVT flooring. - Overlap vapor barrier edges by 8" (20cm) and seal with moisture resistant adhesive tape. - Run vapor barrier 3⁄4" (2cm) up wall and trim after wall base is installed. - Fill all expansion spaces with 100% silicone caulking (caulking is flexible and will still allow LVT floors to expand and contract. - The toilet must be removed when installing LVT floors in bathrooms and and an expansion the thickness of the plank must be left between the flooring edge and the toilet flange.
 The expansion space must be filled with 100% silicon caulking.

-HF Design laminate flooring is made from wood and excessive exposure to moisture will damage the planks.
+LVT flooring is made from wood and excessive exposure to moisture will damage the planks.
 It is strongly recommended that spills be wiped up immediately.